Sex Therapy in Chicago

 You will discover a more embodied version of yourself.

-First and foremost, you could improve the relationship you have with yourself by becoming more embodied and connected to yourself and freed from external expectations.
-We will also help you work through shame that might be preventing you from exploring your sexual beliefs and increase your confidence in exploring sexuality and expressing your preferences in a more assertive way.
+First and foremost, you could improve the self-esteem and the relationship you have with yourself by becoming more embodied, connected, and freed from external expectations.
+We will also help you work through shame that might be preventing you from exploring your sexual identity and beliefs, helping you increase your confidence in exploring sexuality and expressing your preferences to improve your overall sexual satisfaction.

 Overall, the result of sex therapy can be a stronger foundation to live a happier, healthier and sex positive life.